hanford/worker-rp-pages/README.md

-POC of many frontnend applications on cloudlfare pages
+POC of many frontend applications on cloudlfare pages